qlik-oss/picasso.js/docs/src/input/component-tooltip.md

 ### Extracting data

-The `extract` setting is function that is executed for each node and is expected to return a data representation.
+The `extract` setting is executed for each node and is expected to return a data representation.
 By default the extracted data is a string with the value of the node.
 But could be any data structure, such as an object or an array of objects.

 #### Default